 Emily is a 31-yr-old mother of an endearing and aggravating 3-year-old boy.
 She is currently co-starring with her husband in the real-life drama, Adventures in Potty-Training.
 When not tearing her hair out, Emily is a photographer’s assistant who enjoys the occasional adult beverage, reading, baking, cooking up yummy veggie foods, and high-quality reality housewife TV programs.
 Outside of the home she is involved in the worlds of roller derby and rec league soccer.
 They say the road to hell is paved with good intentions and thanks to Pinterest, Emily is taking her family straight to hell with her good Pintentions.
 (See what I did there??)

 In between downing large cups of coffee and being a kick ass feminist, Callie Garp likes to blog, paint and print.
 She went to a small school in New Hampshire for a bachelors in Fine Arts and is about to move to the big city of Boston to pursue her masters in Painting.
 She lives with her soon-to-be-wife (in a brief matter of weeks) and their three adorable and annoying cats.
 She writes a feminist art blog over at calliegarp.wordpress.com and attempts to share her feminist convictions in her Etsy shop, FabulouslyFeminist.
 She sometimes wishes she had an extra arm to balance all this.

-Liz is single, sober, and 30-something.
+Liz is a single, sober, and 30-something.
 She is not a mom, but she has one, and is friends with a few.
 Her full-time job is in the sex industry, and she is forever thankful that she found a career where she is expected to say the “f” word on a daily basis.
+She was once quoted in a Vice article about sex work.
 She thinks running long distances is fun, in that crazy sort of way.
 All posts are coauthored by her pet snake, Steve.